 Chocolate Iced Nirvana?
 A Chai Latte with house-made spicy syrup?
 A waffle bar?
-These are your six top coffee shops.
+These are your five top coffee shops.

 Moka at Peace Plaza | AB-Photography.US